Why you should do your own pest control!

 Is monthly pest control necessary?

 I would see a service technician every month when I use to pay for professional service.
-At that time, I figured pest services were required since someone came by each month to spray my yard and home.
-However, since I have switched to diy pest control, I have found that spraying monthly is not needed.
+At that time, I figured pest management services were required since someone came by each month to treat my yard and home.
+However, since I have switched to diy pest control, I have found that monthly extermination treatment is not needed.

-In reality, you can get away with spraying every 90 to 120 days depending on your individual situation.
-At first, you might need to spray more often, but once you get your pest situation under control your treatments should be less often.
+In reality, you can get away with treating your home every 90 to 120 days depending on your individual situation.
+At first, you might need to apply treatments more often, but once you get your pest infestations under control your treatments should be less often.

 How do you make homemade bug spray at home?